You may be involuntarily withdrawn for academic reasons, if

 The effective date of your dismissal for failure to meet semester continuation is usually the end of the semester.
 The exception to this is when course grades are missing at the end of a semester so that your ability to meet semester continuation is uncertain.
 When this is the case for the fall semester, you must complete your coursework and have sufficient passing grades assigned by 4 p.m. on the day before the first day of the spring semester, or you will be dismissed on that date.
 When semester continuation is in question at the end of the spring semester, you must have sufficient grades posted by 4 p.m. on the day one week prior to the first day of summer term II classes, or you will be dismissed on that date.
 If dismissed for continuation reasons, any remaining I and X grades will remain on your record and you may finish those classes at a later time.
 The effective date of a dismissal for failure to meet annual continuation is the last working day before fall classes begin.
 For more information and details, see Continuation Requirements.

 The period of an academic dismissal is two semesters (the summer will count as one semester).
-After that time, you may apply to return to Duke through the Office of Student Returns.
-However, students who are suspended twice for academic reasons are eligible to apply for readmission no sooner than five years after the date of the second withdrawal.
-You are not eligible for transfer credit during the period of your dismissal.
+After that time, you may apply to return to Duke through the Time Away Office.
+Students who receive a second academic dismissal, however, are eligible to return after two years or six semesters (summer sessions count in the dismissal period).

 Questions about an academic dismissal should be directed to your academic dean.
 Questions about financial obligations should be directed to the Bursar's Office.
 If you are withdrawn and have student loans, you must be in touch with the Student Loan Office to complete a Student Loan Exit Interview and to receive information on how to manage any loan payments that may become due while you are not enrolled.
-For information on returning from a dismissal, see the Office of Student Returns.
+For information on returning from a dismissal, see Time Away Office.